Ria424/developers-animatesdk-docs/Document_object/Document6072.md

 #### Description

-Method;generates the required media from the document by making use of Adobe Media Encoder.
+Method; Generates the required media from the document by making use of Adobe Media Encoder.

 #### Example